xi/aria-api/README.md

     [Window.getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle)
     is called.
 This only seems to return reliable values if the element is attached to `document`.
+-   Due to security restrictions it is not generally possible to inspect the content of iframes, so they are ignored.

 # Related projects